gitter-badger/ngcloud/docs/tutorial/own_pipe.rst

 By adding a new key in **result_info** during MyStage's :py:meth:`~ngcloud.report.Stage.parse`, the key will be passed as a template variable when rendering.

+.. seealso:: See :py:class:`ngcloud.report.Stage` for all the functionalities it provides.

 Reading result info
 """""""""""""""""""